jxjo/Xoptfoil2/docs/run_xoptfoil2/run_stop_rerun.md

 ### Rerun an Optimization

-If you achieved already a good result in your optimization project and it's about getting the last bit of improvement in certain operating points, it is much faster to start a 'rerun' based on the last result with tweaked operating points than to run a complete new optimization with the new operating point specifications.
+If a first optimization run already produced a good result and only minor improvements at specific operating points are needed, it is faster to rerun from the previous result with adjusted targets than to restart from scratch.

 To make a 'rerun' the output airfoil of the last optimization is taken as the seed airfoil for the next optimization.
 When using either the previously generated
 - Bezier airfoil file `.bez` or the